FAQs for prospective students:

 What additional courses do I need to take during medical school?

 Medical students in Rural-PRIME take the same required medical school classes as their classmates with some contextualized to rural health.
 In addition, Rural-PRIME students are offered specialized weekly seminar courses focusing on rural health, individual and group advising, advanced training in telemedicine, skills and procedure sessions in the Center for Virtual Care, extra shadowing opportunities with rural mentors and assistance with planning for their master's program.

 Rural-PRIME students are taught in their Doctoring small groups by rural physicians and are also paired with community physicians for their Preceptorship visits.
 Core experiences in Rural-PRIME focus on rural health, public health, health informatics and disadvantaged populations.
 Students spend approximately six months of their third year in rural communities.
-During their fourth year, students complete a masters program.
-If specific pre-requisites are required for the master’s Program of the students’ choice, these will need to be completed before the start of the Master’s Program.
 Rural-PRIME students tend to be interested in various disadvantaged populations, Latino health, and /or wilderness medicine.
-Students will have additional opportunities to explore their specific area of interest with electives during their fifth year.
+Students will have additional opportunities to explore their specific area of interest with electives during their fourth year.